Philology

 reality.

-seems to be the principle that underlies humanity.
+humanity.
 In its more

-Old Testament, "Against thee alone have I sinned" (Ps.
+Old Testament, "Against Thee alone have I sinned" (Ps.
 51, 4); and of

 the New, "Inasmuch as ye have done it unto the least of these, my